 Did you know that over 60% of businesses that fail are profitable but simply run out of cash?
 Some of you might be wondering how this is possible.
 And the answer is simple: through poor management and uninformed decision-making.

 Some specific examples of things that can cause cash flow issues in a business are:

 Not invoicing sales or collecting debtors in a timely fashion.

 Buying excessive amounts of stock.
 This is potentially a double whammy as it can also impact overheads such as storage costs.

 Under-performing overheads such as staff.
-This includes a sales team who are not hitting KPIs or marketing that is not generating enough leads.
+This includes a sales team that are not hitting KPIs or marketing that is not generating enough leads.

 1. Plan and track